-To investigate whether the Protein1Protein2Toxin3induction effect of on and the inhibition effect on are related to one or more of the SA, ET, and JA signaling pathways, we examined the transcript levels of Protein1 and and Protein2 after Toxin3 treatment of mutants in the JA, SA, and ET signaling pathways.
-To understand the effect of Toxin3 on the transcription products of Protein1 and Protein2 in the JA, SA, and ET signaling pathways.
-To implement this experiment, we used the following mutant materials purchased or stored in the laboratory, including mutants of the JA signaling pathway. dpl1-1, dpl1-2, nvb2-2 andand nvb2 nvb3 nvb4 mutants triple mutant; mutants of the SA signaling pathway mbkH, obf4, mqt1-3, and tef2; mutants of the ET signaling pathway igc2-1, ihm2-2 and ihm3-1 inp1-1 double mutants; double mutants of the JA and SA signaling pathways mbkH dpl1-1 and obf4 dpl1-1; and the three triple mutant of the JA, SA, and ET signaling pathways were mqt1-1 ked1 ihm2-2.
-Among them, dpl1-1 is based on the Col-gl ecotype, while the others are based on the Col-0 ecotype.
+To investigate whether the induction of Protein1 and inhibition of Protein2 by Toxin3are related to the SA, ET, and/or JA signaling pathways, we examined the transcript levels of Protein1 and Protein2 after Toxin3 treatment of plants with mutations in genes related to the JA, SA, and ET signaling pathways.
+To understand the effect of Toxin3 on the transcription products of Protein1 and Protein2 in the JA, SA, and ET signaling pathways, we used the following mutant materials purchased or stored in the laboratory: mutants of the JA signaling pathway genes dpl1-1, dpl1-2, nvb2-2, and nvb2 nvb3 nvb4 triple mutant; mutants of the SA signaling pathway genes mbkH, obf4, mqt1-3, and tef2; mutants of the ET signaling pathway genes igc2-1, ihm2-2 and ihm3-1 inp1-1 (double mutant); JA and SA signaling pathway double mutants mbkH dpl1-1 and obf4 dpl1-1; and triple mutant affecting all three signaling pathways, mqt1-1 ked1 ihm2-2.
+Among the mutant strains, dpl1-1 was derived from the Col-gl ecotype, while the others were derived from the Col-0 ecotype.

-The seedlings of Col-0, Col-gl, and all the above mutant plants that had been cultured for 5 days were first transferred to the seedlings.
+The seedlings of the Col-0, Col-gl, and all the above mutant plants that had been cultured for 5 days were first transferred to the seedlings.
 The cells were cultured on new MS medium with (Toxin3) or without (MS) 2 μM Toxin3 for another 6 days.
 The intact seedlings were ground, and RNA was extracted.
-After reverse transcription of 2 μg of RNA, the transcription levels of Protein1 and Protein2 were analyzed by real-time PCR.
-At the same time, INTER10 was used as the internal reference for the control of the real-time PCR system, and the transcription of Protein1 and Protein2 was performed using Col-0 MS. The data of other genotypes were corrected at a level of 1.
-It can be seen from the results in Figure 4A that, for Protein1, compared with Col-0 or Col-gl, in dpl1-1, dpl1-2, mbkH dpl1-1, obf4 dpl1-1 and. mqt1-1 ked1 ihm2-2 The induction effect of Toxin3 on Protein1 was greatly weakened, and the induction effect of was not obvious.
-Although Toxin3 Protein1 in nvb2 nvb3 nvb4 still had an inducing effect on , the induction efficiency was greatly weakened.
-These results suggest that deletion mutations in the receptor of the JA signaling pathway, DPL1-1, can severely affect Toxin3 Protein1 The induction effect of Toxin3 on Protein1 is closely related to the JA pathway.
+After reverse transcription of 2 μg of RNA, the transcription levels of Protein1 and Protein2 were analyzed by real-time PCR, and INTER10 was used as the internal reference for the control of the real-time PCR system.
+The transcription of Protein1 and Protein2 was performed using Col-0 MS. The data for other genotypes were corrected at a level of 1.
+It can be seen from the results in Figure 4A that for Protein1, compared with Col-0 or Col-gl, in dpl1-1, dpl1-2, mbkH dpl1-1, obf4 dpl1-1, and mqt1-1 ked1 ihm2-2, the induction effect of Toxin3 on Protein1 was greatly weakened and not obvious.
+Although Toxin3 still induced Protein1 in nvb2 nvb3 nvb4, the induction efficiency was greatly weakened.
+These results suggest that deletion mutations in the receptor of the JA signaling pathway, DPL1-1, can severely impact the effect of Toxin3 on Protein1.
+The effect of Toxin3 on inducing Protein1 is closely related to the JA pathway.
 Similarly, for Protein2, the inhibitory effect of Toxin3 is also closely related to the JA pathway.

 4 The positive regulatory effect of Protein1 and Protein2 on Toxin3-induced PCD requires a complete JA pathway